Chih Siou

-Chih Siou (born Liao Chih-siou on November 20, 1995) is a Taiwanese singer-songwriter.
+Chih Siou is a Taiwanese singer-songwriter.

-Early life and education

-Chih Siou was born Liao Chih-siou on November 20, 1995, in Taipei, Taiwan.

 Musical career

 Chih Siou debuted in 2019 with the album, Elephant in the Room, which incorporates both electronic and folk pop genres.
 At the 31st Golden Melody Awards, Chih Siou won Best New Vocal Award for his 2019 album.
 He was named Best New Asian Artist at the 2020 Mnet Asian Music Awards.
 He is noted for his gender-fluid appearance.